MarkNuar/Project_SE2/RASD/3Rasd.md

 | | 1.
 The RU clicks on the confirmation button.  |
 | | 1.
 The system redirects the RU to the corresponding home page. !
 !Exit Conditions |The RU is successfully redirected to the corresponding home page. !
 !Exceptions | 1.
-The RU provides an incorrect username, email or password. |
-| | * In the case 1 an error message is displayed, saying "Wrong Credentials", and the RU is taken back to the point 1. !
+The RU provides an incorrect username, email or password. <br> In the case 1 an error message is displayed, saying "Wrong Credentials", and the RU is taken back to the point 1. !
 #### 3.2.3.3.
 Add Report
 | | |
 |-|-|
 !Name |Add Report !